 - helping us to re-pack collections and move them between stores

 - photographing our collections

-The museum runs a successful internship programme for aspiring museum professionals.
+The museum has hosted aspiring museum professionals as interns.
 Internships usually last for 3 months and are based around discrete projects.
 We offer training and first-hand experience of curatorial tasks, assistance with job applications and interview skills, and an overview of working in a museum setting.
 Many of our interns go on to secure entry level jobs in the sector.

 Future internship opportunities will be advertised on our website, the Museums Association website and the University of Leicester Museum Jobs Desk website.

 For more information, on any of these opportunities to get involved in the Museum please contact us on 01799 510333 or email firstname.lastname@example.org